 - Use a fork to prick the dough on the bottom all over.
 This prevents the pie crust from forming air bubbles when it bakes.

-- Bake for 20-25 minutes.
+- Bake for 15-20 minutes at 400ºF or until golden brown.
 Let the crust cool to room temperature.

 - (You can use pie weights or uncooked beans to weight the crust down, but honestly, I’ve never bothered.
 If you do, remove them halfway through the baking time to allow the crust to brown.)